WOAS

-WOAS is an American educational high school radio station that broadcasts a variety style music format at 88.5 Mhz FM.
+WOAS is an American educational high school radio station that broadcasts a variety style music format on 88.5 MHz.
 The studio and transmitter tower is located at the Ontonagon Area School building.
 The Ontonagon Area School District holds ownership and U.S. Federal Communications Commission (FCC) licensing for the station.
 Operation of the station is conducted by an all volunteer staff that includes students of the Ontonagon Area Schools and local community members.

 Hours

-The WOAS radio station broadcasts on weekdays from 8 am to 10 pm EST during the school year.
+WOAS broadcasts on weekdays from 8 a.m. to 10 p.m.
+ET during the school year.
 The station also does selective broadcasting in August in conjunction with the Porcupine Mountains Music Festival, held at the Porcupine Mountains Wilderness State Park.

-Station office hours are on weekdays from 9 am to 3 pm EST during the school year.
+Station office hours are on weekdays from 9 a.m. to 3 p.m.
+ET during the school year.
 The station office is located within the Ontonagon Area School building.